radicalxdev/marvel-ai-backend/app/features/quizzify/README.md

 ```

 #### PPTX
 We use python-pptx to handle PPTX files, extracting text from each slide.
 A Document object is created for each slide, and the content is segmented accordingly.
-For filtering, you can specify a specific list of slide numbers to include (specific_list),or you can define the starting slide number (section_start) for inclusion, or set the last slide number (section_end) to include, with both boundaries being inclusive.
+For filtering, you can specify a specific list of slide numbers to include (specific_list),or you can define the starting slide number (section_start) for inclusion, and set the last slide number (section_end) to include, with both boundaries being inclusive.
 ```
 {
     "user": {